itsjesushx/TheSushiRoles/README.md

 | Trickster Lights Out Duration | Duration after which the light is automatically restored
 -----------------------

-## Cleaner
+## Janitor
 ### **Faction: Impostors**
-The Cleaner is an Impostor who has the ability to clean up dead bodies.\
+The Janitor is an Impostor who has the ability to clean up dead bodies.\
 \
 **NOTE:**
 - The Kill and Clean Cooldown are shared, preventing them from immediately cleaning their own kills.
-- If there is a Cleaner in the game, there can't be a Vulture.
+- If there is a Janitor in the game, there can't be a Vulture.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Cleaner Spawn Chance | -
+| Janitor Spawn Chance | -
-| Cleaner Cooldown | Cooldown for cleaning dead bodies
+| Janitor Cooldown | Cooldown for cleaning dead bodies
 -----------------------

 ## Warlock